BIODIVERSITY HUB

 h.
 Email

 j.
-Include copy of Gratuitous Permit/s for specimens collected in the Wild
+Include a copy of the Gratuitous Permit(s) for specimens collected in the wild

 (https://www.bfar.da.gov.ph/wp-content/uploads/2021/04/FAO-No.-233-s.-2010.pdf)